-Beginning in August for the 2017-2018 school year, Whitehall City Schools will open a new “early literacy campus” that focuses on literacy rates for all students whether at, above or below reading levels.
+In August of 2017, Whitehall City Schools opened a new “early literacy campus” that focuses on literacy rates for all students whether at, above or below reading levels.

-- Turn Kae Avenue Elementary and C. Ray Williams ECC into an early literacy campus that will be home to all preschool, kindergarten, and 1st grades students in Whitehall.
-This campus will have a literacy focus with the idea that all children that enter 2nd grade from this campus will be active readers.
-Etna Road Elementary and Beechwood Elementary will become 2nd through 5th grade neighborhood schools.
+This new endeavor turns Kae Avenue Elementary and C. Ray Williams ECC into an early literacy campus that will be home to all preschool, kindergarten, and 1st grades students in Whitehall.
+This campus has a literacy focus with the idea that all children that enter 2nd grade from this campus will be active readers.
+Etna Road Elementary and Beechwood Elementary have become 2nd through 5th grade neighborhood schools.

-Consolidating and focusing our early literacy resources into one building is an innovative solution that the district anticipated will amount to zero additional cost to our district’s bottom line.
-This early literacy campus will enhance our ability to create success through personalized learning for every child in our schools.
+Consolidating and focusing our early literacy resources into one building is an innovative solution that the district anticipated would amount to zero additional cost to our district’s bottom line.
+This early literacy campus enhances our ability to create success through personalized learning for every child in our schools.

 Currently our district's enrollment growth is at the younger grades of elementary school.
 Looking ahead, once these students start middle school the district will need a facilities solution there, too.
 In anticipation of that, we are currently working with the Ohio Facilities Construction Commission (OFCC) to find a solution at the middle school building.
 As for the high school, because the WCS Board of Education’s wise decision to keep a section of the old high school, Whitehall City Schools is not concerned about an overcrowding situation at this level yet.